 Students are encouraged to enroll in the program early in their academic career.
 Early enrollment allows time to take courses required for the Certificate and also plan for the internship course requirement.
 Declaration will allow you to obtain authorization for courses when available.

 To earn a CJCP Certificate, a student must complete all requirements for a Bachelor's degree, requirements of their declared major(s), and graduate from UW - Madison.
 In addition, students must maintain a cumulative GPA of 2.0 as governed by University regulations, take all required courses for a letter grade versus pass-fail, and receive a grade of C or better in all CJCP Certificate courses.

 Completion of one course from each of the following groups plus one additional course from Group 3 or 4 is required.
 It is not necessary to take classes in any particular sequence.
-However, Group I, II, III, and VI are prerequisites to the Group VII Field Work, Legal Studies/Sociology 694 course.
+However, Group 6 courses may require pre-requisite course noted below.

 Group 1 - Criminal Justice System

 Legal Studies/Sociology 131 Criminal Justice in America

-Group II - Theories of Crime and Deviant Behavior
+Group 2 - Theories of Crime and Deviant Behavior

 Sociology 441 Criminology

-Psychology 411 Topics:Juvenile Delinquency, 3 (Psych Maj only)
+Psychology 411 Topics:Juvenile Delinquency; Psychopathy & Syndromes of Disinhibition, 3 (Psych Maj only)